Longform

 Each resident receives a studio space, room & board, and three meals per day.

 This residency is inspired by alternative learning models and low-res academic programs where shared experiences foster fast and lasting connections.
-Beyond the time & space offered by many residency programs, Ox-Bow and the Longform facilitator kg builds out thoughtful schedules for the residents including multiple group discussions per week centered around readings and topics selected by the facilitator, studio visits with a new visiting artist each week, workshops led by visiting artists and Ox-Bow staff to encourage the participants to learn a new skills and increase their comfort with our facilities (including the ceramics, print, and metals studios) and the opportunity to present on their work via work share events in the evening.
+Beyond the time & space offered by many residency programs, Ox-Bow and the Longform facilitator builds out thoughtful schedules for the residents including multiple group discussions per week centered around readings and topics selected by the facilitator, studio visits with a new visiting artist each week, workshops led by visiting artists and Ox-Bow staff to encourage the participants to learn a new skills and increase their comfort with our facilities (including the ceramics, print, and metals studios) and the opportunity to present on their work via work share events in the evening.
 While participants are free to choose how they would like to build out their schedule, we hear routinely that the structured nature of the program, as well as the participants' unobstructed access to our facilities, are among the most cited strengths of the residency.

 Meet our facilitator